ciscoheat/haxedci/README.md

 Then put `-lib haxedci` into your hxml.

 ## Technical notes
 Because of the special syntax, there are some problems with autocompletion for Roles.
 When inside a Role, not all of its RoleMethods may show up.
-The compiler seems to stop early.
-Also you will only get autocompletion for RoleMethods if you set a return value explicitly.
-If you want warnings for the occational slip of mind (debug mode only), define `-D dci-signatures-warnings`.
+The compiler seems to stop too early.

 ## DCI Resources
 **Recommended:** [DCI – How to get ahead in system architecture](http://www.silexlabs.org/wwx2014-speech-andreas-soderlund-dci-how-to-get-ahead-in-system-architecture/) - My DCI speech.